Chocolate Mousse Cheesecake Recipe

-An easy chocolate cheesecake recipe that is rich, creamy and deeply chocolatey.
+The most dreamy chocolate mousse cheesecake recipe that is rich, creamy and deeply chocolatey.
 It is sure to drop jaws to the floor.

 I’ve been working toward a go-to chocolate cheesecake recipe that would satisfy the deepest of chocolate cravings.
 Here we have it.

-In this ultimate chocolate cheesecake, a crumbly, chocolate wafer crust belies an incredibly rich filling with a pillow of softly whipped vanilla cream for lightness.
-Swirl in some (optional) fudgy ganache for an experience you won’t soon forget.
+In this perfect chocolate cheesecake, a crumbly, chocolate wafer crust belies an incredibly rich filling with a pillow of softly whipped vanilla cream for lightness.
+Swirl in some (optional) fudge-y ganache for an experience you won’t soon forget.

 Usually for baking, I do reach for premium dark chocolate.
 The creaminess, perfect melting, and not-to-sweet, fruity cocoa flavour can’t be matched in a bag of chocolate chips.

 Purchased in bulk at a warehouse store it is cheaper, but I still have to turn a blind eye to the price tag and bury the box under apples and bread so that I don’t notice when it goes through the scanner.
 (Life skillz.)

 However, because I was testing this recipe a few times, I opted for much-less-expensive bulk-bin dark chocolate so that I wouldn’t choke on the cost.

 I tasted the batter before the cocoa was added and it tasted ok.
 It was a bit one-dimensional, a bit too sweet.
 It was fine, but not incredible.
 Then I added the cocoa powder and BOOM.
 Magic happened.
 The cocoa powder picked up where the chocolate left off and added a layer of deep, dark richness that totally took the cake to a new level.

 I served it to some of my foodie-est friends and they totally loved it.
 I honestly couldn’t tell that it wasn’t made with $30 of fancy chocolate.
 Chocolate chips, you win this round.